ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

    - `brotli`:<br />When the client requesting an asset supports the brotli compression algorithm, CIS will serve a brotli compressed version of the asset.
    - `browser_check`:<br />Evaluate HTTP headers from your visitors browser for threats.
 If a threat is found a block page will be delivered.
    -  `challenge_ttl`:<br />Specify how long a visitor with a bad IP reputation is allowed access to your website after completing a challenge.
-   -  `ciphers`:<br />A whitelist of ciphers for TLS termination.
-These ciphers must be in the BoringSSL format.
+   -  `ciphers`:<br />A whitelist of ciphers for TLS termination in the BoringSSL format.
+This command only lists ciphers specifically whitelisted by customers.
+If no ciphers are whitelisted, the list is empty and the default ciphers are used.
+See [TLS Options](/docs/cis?topic=cis-cis-tls-options#cipher-suites) for the list of default ciphers.
    -  `cname_flattening`:<br />Follow a CNAME to where it points and return that IP address instead of the CNAME record.
 By default, only flatten the CNAME at the root of your domain.
    -  `email_obfuscation`:<br />Encrypt email adresses on your web page from bots while keeping them visible to humans.
    -  `hotlink_protection`:<br />Protect your images from off-site linking.